LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 Scrum Board
 -----------

-The **Scrum Board** helps the Team (and the PO) to have an overview about the actual ongoing work.
+The **Scrum Board** (Task Board) helps the Team (and the PO) to have an overview about the actual ongoing work.
 It's inspired by Kanban.
 Each team has a slightly different Scrum board but they have similarities.

 There are three main sections on the Scrum Board: